ginkgobioworks/geckopy/docs/03-thermodynamics.rst

 Load the enzyme constraint model and transform it to a thermo model.

-In this step, the proteins are addecuately added to the Thermodynamic model with a formation energy of 0, which effectively results in them being ignored by the :math:`\Delta G_r` calculations.
+In this step, the proteins are addecuately added to the Thermodynamic model with a formation energy of 0.
+Thus, proteins pseudometabolites are ignored by the :math:`\Delta G_r` calculations.
 This is required so that they are not interpreted as metabolites with missing thermodynamic information, which would invalidate all reactions with proteins.

 .. code:: ipython3